 What Are the Roles and Responsibilities of a

-A SOC team uses strategic methodologies and processes for active surveillance and real-time analysis of an organization’s security infrastructure.
+A Security Operations Center team uses strategic methodologies and processes for active surveillance and real-time analysis of an organization’s security infrastructure.
 The team carries out the following tasks:

 |Identify assets||A SOC team’s operations start with gaining a holistic understanding of the tools and technologies at their disposal.
 The team learns about the hardware and software running on the systems.
 Their in-depth understanding helps in the early detection of potential cyber threats and existing vulnerabilities.|